 The finance director oversees budgeting and accounting operations for the city.
-Like the city attorney, the finance director touches all departments within the city.
+Like the city attorney, the finance director touches all departments.
 Because of this broad scope of responsibility, the finance director often reports directly to the city manager rather than an assistant city manager.

-The police chief has staff working 24 hours a day, 365 days a year.
-Tragedy can strike at any time.
-At any moment, the police chief can get a phone call saying that one of his staff has been seriously injured or killed.
+The police chief has staff working 24-hours-a-day, 365-days a year.
+At any moment, the police chief can get a phone call saying that one of their staff has been seriously injured or killed.

 Like the police chief, the fire chief has a 24-hour staff whose members put their lives in danger to protect others.
 The fire department responds to medical emergencies, traffic accidents, natural disasters, and fires.

-Fire departments have strong lines of authority and emergency management protocols.
-The highest ranking department member at an emergency situation takes control.
-Whenever the fire chief is on the scene, he or she assumes control of the emergency response.
+Fire departments have sharp lines of authority and emergency management protocols.
+The highest-ranking department member at an emergency takes control.
+Whenever the fire chief is on the scene, they assume control of the emergency response.

-The public works director oversees departments that many citizens think of when they think about the operations of city government.
-Of course, people first think of fire and police departments, but then they think about water, wastewater, streets and garbage collection.
+The public works director oversees the departments that many citizens think of when they think about the operations of city government, things like water, wastewater, streets, and garbage collection.
 Public works is an umbrella under which many cities put their utility and maintenance departments.

-The economic development director is responsible for developing economic development policies for the city council to approve.
-These policies prescribe what circumstances warrant the city granting tax incentives to businesses and to what degree those incentives will be awarded.
+The economic development director is responsible for developing policies for the city council to approve.
+These policies prescribe what circumstances warrant a city granting tax incentives to businesses and to what degree those incentives will be awarded.

 When businesses want more than what city policy allows, the economic development director negotiates with the business on behalf of the city.
-Any tentative agreements that the economic development director makes must be approved by the city council to become final.
-Cities are reluctant to grant more than policy allows because the city does not want to let emotions override the carefully crafted decisions documented in policy.
+Any tentative agreements that the director makes must be approved by the city council to become final.
+Cities are reluctant to grant more than policy allows because they do not want to let emotions override the carefully crafted decisions documented in policy.